docxology/ActiveInferAnts/0_README/CONTRIBUTING.md

 ## License

-By contributing to ActiveInferAnts, you agree that your contributions will be licensed under its [MIT License](ActiveInferAnts/LICENSE).
+By contributing to ActiveInferAnts, you agree that your contributions will be licensed under its [License](ActiveInferAnts/LICENSE).

 ## Acknowledgments

 We appreciate every contribution and want to thank everyone who has helped make ActiveInferAnts better.

 Your efforts continue to improve our understanding and implementation of Active Inference in complex systems.

 For any questions or further discussion, don't hesitate to open an issue.
 We're looking forward to your contributions!